vvdvortsova/cpu_assembler_disassembler/README.md

 ./disasm masm disasm.txt
 ```
 ## EXAMPLES
-Warning: name your must start with "f"\
+Warning: name of your function must start with "f"\
 like: "fswap", "fmove", "frun" and so on
+Warning: name of your tag(метка) must start with "t"\
+like: "tswap", "tmove", "trun" and so on

 Swap two numbers in stack
 ```bash